 Simon Peter states to him, “Lord, to where are you going away?”
 Jesus answered, “To where I am going away you are not able to follow me now, in fact you will follow later.”
 Peter stated to him, “Lord, through what am I not able to follow you now?
 I will set down my human-life on your behalf.”
 Jesus answers, “You will you set down your human-life on my behalf?
 Amen, amen I state to you, a rooster will never call until this - you yourself will deny me three times.”

 Simon Peter questions Jesus.
 He seems to expect Jesus to say that he is going to his death, whereupon he (Simon) will say, “I’ll go there too on your behalf”.

 Jesus then has to let Simon know that the opposite will take place.
 Peter will within hours – three times – deny that he knows Jesus.
 He cannot die for him.

-“Do not be disturbed in your heart.
+“The heart of you - do not let it be disturbed!
 You are believing into God; believe also into me.
-In my father’s house are many dwelling places.
-In fact, if not, I would have said to you.
-I am departing to establish a place for you.”
+In my father’s house are many staying places.
+If in fact not, I said to you that I am departing to establish a place for you.”